-One of the most beautiful and refreshing outdoor experiences I have had in the U.S was hiking the Great Smoky Mountains.
+One of the most beautiful and refreshing outdoor experiences I have had in the U.S was hiking using my trekking poles the Great Smoky Mountains.
 Just like the Mississippi River, it is seen internationally as one of America’s most pristine natural landmarks.
 I decided to camp out near the Ocoee River because of its beautiful hiking trails and one day, as I was walking to a nearby waterfall, I noticed how much litter was covering up the natural green background of the trail.
 I wondered when the park ranger was going to clean up the site.
 “Surely someone should be doing this, it can’t be left here.”
 I thought.

 As I made my way to the waterfall, I began to think about what was stopping me from picking up at least some of the litter I had seen.
 I wrestled with this for no more than 2 seconds, grabbing and filling a plastic Ziploc bag that had been left at the base of the waterfall by a previous hiker.
 Stuff like glass wine bottles to candy wrappers quickly filled the bag.
 I

 walked back up the trail with a full bag of litter in hand and was able to find a trash can near the campsite.

 That experience has taught me that we all have a stake in the environment we live in, and while some of us choose to hinder its beauty, the few who do care for it should strive to make it better, even when were not obligated to do so.

 Why?
 Because damage to the environment is causing harm to not only humans, but also wildlife living or connected to water systems.
 The Great Smoky Mountain region is not the only place suffering from the carelessness of humans.
 The Mississippi River, its tributaries, and the Gulf of Mexico (the mouth of the River) are also plagued with litter.
 This infestation of litter hinders and kills many species living in both the oceans and rivers like the Mississippi.